AElX01/Write-Ups/README.md

-# 0xNcat's write-ups!
+# My hacking write-ups!

 You can find various write-ups about:

 - web exploitation

-- reverse engineering
+- network hacking

 - cryptography

-enjoy ^w^